RagDoll95/Bird-Identifier/README.md

 # Bird-Identifier
-Neural Network learning project.
-Allows you to identify if a given picture is in fact a bird.
+Project I started to practice Neural Networks.
+Will identify a species if given a picture of a bird.